 Interval: aprox 2.15pm, guests will be able to tour the church and crypt, enjoy themed refreshments, and take photographs amongst the tombs.

-Burial Symbolism: a talk by Kate Cherrell, PHD candidate in Victorian mourning practices and author of Burials and Beyond blog: https://burialsandbeyond.com/
+Burial Symbolism: a talk by Kate Cherrell, PhD candidate in 19th Century Gothic and author of Burials and Beyond blog: https://burialsandbeyond.com/

 Live music: Rosafresca